Love handles: This extra stomach/back fat can crop up seemingly out of nowhere, especially if you’ve just had kids or are dealing with menopause.

-A) Lie on your stomach with the legs and arms extended.
+- Lie on your stomach with the legs and arms extended.
 Engage your abdominals so you feel your transverse abdominis contract.

-B) Lift your arms and legs off the floor and keep your nose in a hover above the mat.
-Flutter your arms and legs, moving from the hips and shoulders (not the knees and elbows).
+- Lift your arms and legs off the floor and keep your nose in a hover above the mat.
+Flutter your arms and legs like you’re swimming, moving from the hips and shoulders (not the knees and elbows).

-Oblique Crunch with Long Legs
+Oblique Crunch with Long Legs: 12 Reps/Side

-A) Start lying on side in one long line, shoulder stacked over elbow and on forearm.
+- Start lying on side in one long line, shoulder stacked over elbow and on forearm.
 Swing your legs forward and lean back on glutes slightly (like your sitting on the back pocket of your blue jeans) and lift legs off the mat on the diagonal, extend top arm long.

-B) Contract your core as you reach your toes up to your hand.
+- Contract your core as you reach your toes up to your hand.
 Then lower legs and lift arm to return to start.
 Remember to repeat on the other side.